maxertivo/metroid-prime-randomizer-solver/README.md

 metroid-prime-randomizer-solver -d [Difficulty] -l [Log Directory]
 ```

-Difficulty can either be the full difficulty name (easy, medium, hard, veryhard, expert) or the single-letter abbreviation (e, m, h, v, x).
+Difficulty can either be the full difficulty name (easy, medium, hard, veryhard, expert, all) or the single-letter abbreviation (e, m, h, v, x, a).

+If you provide the "all" option for difficulty, the checker will find the easiest difficulty level for which the seed is completable (or print "False" if not completable).
+Note that this is considerably slower, since each seed my be checked multiple times.

 The log directory can either be a folder containing all of the logs, or a single log file.
 Windows-style filepaths (i.e. filepaths with backslash instead of slash) should work.
 When providing a single log file, the file must end with the .txt file extension.
 When providing a directory containing log files, the solver will attempt to parse everything in the directory, so the directory must contain log files only.